 Farewell Dinner at the end of the trip

-During your Everest Base Camp Trek With Gokyo Lakes, you spend 3 nights in Kathmandu at a 3 star hotel - Oasis Kathmandu Hotel or Thamel Boutique Hotel.
+During your Everest Base Camp Trek With Gokyo Lakes, you spend 3 nights in Kathmandu at a 3-star hotel - Oasis Kathmandu Hotel or Thamel Boutique Hotel.
 These hotels are centrally located in Thamel, Kathmandu’s tourist hub.
 The rooms have comfortable beds with en suite bathrooms and air cons.
-Other amenities include in-house restaurant, café, bar and free wi-fi.
+Other amenities include an in-house restaurant, café, bar, and free wi-fi.

 While trekking you will be spending 14 nights at the best available teahouses.
 These are run by locals and are a source of livelihood for Sherpa families.

 At Lukla, Phakding, and Namche you will get rooms with attached bathrooms and can enjoy free hot showers.
 Beyond Namche, the lodges will have only basic facilities – bed, shared washroom, and a communal sitting and dining area.

 The rooms have thin walls and are not insulated.
 Most rooms have two single beds with a small table in between.
 The beds come with mattresses, pillows, and blankets.
 Using your sleeping bag and pillow liner will be more hygienic.
 Layer your sleeping bag with the blanket for warmth as it can get quite cold during the night.